askonomm/router/README.md

 All HTTP methods are supported: `get`, `head`, `post`, `put`, `delete`, `patch`, `options`, `trace`.
 To catch any HTTP method, use `any`.

+To set a 404 handler, use the `not_found` method, which just takes a callable as its only argument.

 ### Callables

 You can pass 3 different types of callables to the router.